 - Double vision.
 Temporary double vision sometimes develops after temporal lobe surgery.
 Vision problems may also occur with occipital lobe surgery.

 - Reduced visual field.
-Hemispherectomy, or removing the outer layer of half the brain, usually results in a reduced visual field.
+Epilepsy surgery may result in a reduced visual field.

-- Seizures and epilepsy: Hope through research.
+- The epilepsies and seizures: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/epilepsy/detail_epilepsy.htm.
-Accessed Sept.
-19, 2012.
+Accessed July 17, 2015.